mantidproject/documents/Design/Workbench/design-layout.md

  - Remove Factory directory as it seems unecessary
  - All resources, fonts, images etc, moved under qt/resources

-Shared libraries follow a naming structure that includes all of their parent directories.
+Shared libraries will follow a naming structure that includes all of their parent directories.

+`.ui` files should be kept with the header files of the corresponding classes.

 Technologies
 ============